Story: Anglican Church

 Social services

 In the 19th century the Anglican Church set up refuges and orphanages.
-In the 1930s Anglicans supplied food and clothes to the poor.
-In 1947 the church began a charity which became the Selwyn Foundation.
-In 2007 the foundation was the largest not-for-profit aged-care charity.
+Through its city missions Anglicans supplied food, clothes and support to the poor.
+In 1947 the church began a charity which became the Selwyn Foundation and developed into one of the largest not-for-profit aged-care organisations.

-Other social services provided by Anglicans in the early 2000s included family support, anger-management courses, drug and alcohol therapy, education and training, and social policy research.
+Other social services provided by Anglicans in the early 21st century included family support, anger-management courses, drug and alcohol therapy, education and training, and social policy research.

 How to cite this page: